ctontario/registry-api-docs/source/includes/_Funding.md

 ```

 Deletes a payment.
-Payments cannot be deleted if REB payouts have already happened.
+Payments cannot be deleted if REB payouts have already happened or if it has been included in a summary

 ### HTTP Request